amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

-### WebdriverIO-v4 boilerplate code with Cucumber BDD
+### WebdriverIO-v5 boilerplate code with Cucumber BDD

-This repository contains a collection of sample webdriverIO-v4 (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v 3.x) BDD framework.
+This repository contains a collection of sample webdriverIO-v5 (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v 3.x) BDD framework.
 It support ES5 to ES8 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database for end to end testing.
 It generate Spec, JUNIT, Allure, JSON reporters as well.

+💡 If you need the wdio-v4 boilerplate project, please take the code from v4 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-cucumberBDD/tree/wdio-v4)

 ### Installation

-This project is tested on ***Node v6.10.0 to v8.9.0***.
+This project is tested on ***Node v8.10.0*** and Above.
 While earlier versions of node may be compatible, they have not been tested or verified.

 `JDK 1.8:` Install JDK 1.8+ and make sure class path is set properly.
 JAVA is require to start `Selenium Server` nothing else.